 Redirect: Customer must leave your website to make a payment.
 The customer is sent to an external payment processing page.

 Ecommerce transactions require a series of steps that culminate in a successful checkout.
-And because your customers could leave at any point for a variety of reasons, you need to provide the most seamless experience possible to allow them to stick around for more.
+And because your customers could leave at any point for various reasons, you need to provide the most seamless experience possible to allow them to stick around for more.

 With this in mind, if you happen to have trouble accepting a customer’s payment, all of your efforts will be wasted, and you certainly don’t want that.
 As a result, if your payment process is too complicated or restrictive, the customer can abandon their shopping cart.